sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/AdditionalNIC_rhel.rst

-* *Configure additional NICs, assign IP rules, and specify OS Kernel command-line parameters on the nodes.*
+* *Configure additional NICs and specify OS Kernel command-line parameters on the nodes.*

-.. note:: If you don't want to assign an IP rule to the additional NICs, do not enter any values for ``metric`` or ``network_gateway``.

     * Fill up all the necessary details for the additional NICs in the ``input/network_spec.yml`` file.
 You can refer the following sample: ::